Definition

 Short-Term Complications

-Adrenal Insufficiency Due to Adrenal Suppression:
+Adrenal Insufficiency Due to Adrenal Suppression

 - Likelihood: High